 There are plenty of other investment options available to you!

 Take a look at these publicly traded companies with business models and strong earnings similar to HEB.

 Kroger Co (NYSE: KR)

-If you want to invest in a company that is solely a grocery store, your best bet is Kroger.
+If you want to invest in a grocery store company, your best bet is Kroger.

 However, the difference between Kroger and Walmart is that Kroger is solely a grocery store.

-Kroger is publicly traded on the New York Stock Exchange and can be purchased at a bit less than what Walmart shares are worth.
+Kroger is publicly traded on the New York Stock Exchange (NYSE).

 Kroger is one of the oldest grocers in the country and was founded in 1883 in Ohio.

 Many modern grocery stores model themselves after Kroger in terms of store layout and operations.

 At this time, Kroger has over 3,200 stores and more than 465,000 workers.